kontainapp/km/tests/readme.md

 ### Practical results and things to know about /opt/kontain

 * /opt/kontain/alpine-lib/* `MUST BE present` for runtime builds.
-It is created during buildenv-image creation, kept  and kept there and extracted to host during buildev-local-fedora target. **DO NOT FORGET TO RUN make -C buildenv-local-fedora**.
+It is created during buildenv-image creation, kept and kept there and extracted to host during buildev-local-fedora target. **DO NOT FORGET TO RUN make -C tests buildenv-local-fedora AFTER building or pulling buildenv-km-fedora**.
+You can also run `make -C tests .buildenv-local-lib` if all DNF packages on your box are good or you plan to use only dockerized build.
+It will do the same as the above, minus dnf update.
+  * 'withdocker' needs writeable /opt/kontain/runtime to export results
+  * testenv and runenv (and CI) need so libs are available
 * `/opt/kontain/{runtime,km}` are created during ./runtime and ./km build correspondently, and saved on the host where build is running.
-  * To support that, `make withddocker` an d make `test-withdocker` volume-mount the above folders
+  * To support that, `make withddocker` and make `test-withdocker` volume-mount the above folders
 * payload "blank" containers behave similarly - they have all payload-specific stuff, including alpine-libs - but no `runtime`.
 It is volume-mounted from the build host
 * `testenv` images are self contained, and have all libs (alpine-lib and runtime), as well as KM, inside the images
 * `runenv` images have what needs runs in VM (and only that), i.e. the actual payload and libs (alpine-lib and runtime).
 KM runs outside of the VM and is volume-mounted on 'docker run'